NicoBrownAV/Carla-Install/README.md

 #### Step 9: Start Carla: From the Carla dir with the *.sh file:
     ./CarlaUE4.sh

+#### Step9.0: Import Additional Maps (place the .tar file for the additional maps into the import directory.
+Go to the Carla directory and run the following command)
+    ./ImportAssets.sh

 #### Step10: Navigate to PythonAPI directory for installing python requirment for using the built-in python examples.
     python3 -m pip install -r requirement.txt